-Constructions presented here are of varying specificity and abstractness.
-This table demonstrates that with increasing proficiency, the use of more arguably complex constructions increases.
-That is, each level has a new construction in comparison to the previous one which has a subordinating word, except for A1 and A2.
-For B1 that is because, B2 that and since, and for C1 is in order to and whether.
-This classification does not necessarily mean that learners do not use such subordinating constructions at earlier levels, but in the current study the current classification arises with the data at hand.
+The constructions presented here are of varying specificity and abstractness.
+Table 5 demonstrates that with increasing proficiency, the use of more arguably complex constructions increases.
+That is, each level has a new construction in comparison to the previous one, except for A1 and A2, and this involves a subordinating word: for B1 this is because, for B2 that and since and for C1 in order to and whether.
+This classification does not necessarily mean that learners do not use such subordinating constructions at earlier levels, but in the current study the classification arises on the basis of the data at hand.
 Therefore, a more robust and valid attempt at classifying constructions per CEFR levels should triangulate data from different corpora and also include other indices apart from frequency only.